camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### 11.6 Security definition

-In general all APIs must be secured to assure who has access to what and for what purpose.
+In general, all APIs must be secured to ensure who has access to what and for what purpose.
-Camara uses OIDC and CIBA for authentication and consent collection and to determine whether the user has e.g. opted-out of some API access.
+Camara uses OIDC and CIBA for authentication and consent collection and to determine whether the user has, e.g., opted out of some API access.

 The [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md#purpose) defines that a single purpose is encoded in the list of scope values.
-The purpose is defined by W3C Privacy Vocabulatory in the [purpose section](https://w3c.github.io/dpv/dpv/#vocab-purposes).
+The purpose is defined by W3C Privacy Vocabulary in the [purpose section](https://w3c.github.io/dpv/dpv/#vocab-purposes).

 #### OpenAPI security schemes definition

-Security in OpenAPI is expressed by [security schemes](https://spec.openapis.org/oas/v3.0.3#security-scheme-object).
+[Security schemes](https://spec.openapis.org/oas/v3.0.3#security-scheme-object)express security in OpenAPI.
 Security can be expressed for the API as a whole or for each endpoint.

 As specified in [Use of openIdConnect for securitySchemes](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-openidconnect-for-securityschemes), all Camara OpenAPI files must include the following scheme definition, with an adapted `openIdConnectUrl` in its components section.
 The schema definition is repeated in this document for illustration purposes, the correct format must be extracted from the link above.